-Justin and I recently got in the habit of going to the gym first thing in the morning (after a quick does of pre-workout and some simple carbs, like a banana 0r something I baked) and then stopping at my apartment on the way back to his place for breakfast smoothie bowls (because I’ve got all the good stuff for smoothies).
+Justin and I recently got in the habit of going to the gym first thing in the morning (after a quick dose of pre-workout and some simple carbs, like a banana 0r something I baked) and then stopping at my apartment on the way back to his place for breakfast smoothie bowls (because I’ve got all the good stuff for smoothies).
 However, this routine will probably change slightly now because I just moved further away from the gym than him…and I won’t be spending every single weekend at his place since his job training in Greensboro is nearly over.
 This peanut butter and jelly smoothie flavor was actually his idea.
 And a really good one at that because it’s such a comforting combination – likely because it reminds me of childhood.
 I swear this smoothie bowl brought some nostalgia out in me.

 I always ask for Justin’s input on things like what flavors he’s in the mood for.
 And other times he will just provide me some feedback on things I’ve made for him like for example “This would be really good with ____ in it too”.
 Something along those lines.
 He’s pretty good with food!
 It’s just one of the many reasons we get along so well.